 \subsection{The proposed approach}

-As mentioned above, GCN may mix the node features from different clusters and make them indistinguishable.
-Therefore, it is necessary to aggregate more node information in an effective way for better predictions.
-Motivated by traditional stacking approach and the work in \cite{Sun2019AdaGCNAG,Ivanov2021BoostTC}, to reduce the computational cost, we only use base models of the stacking approach, and then aggregate the output of them to attain the node features of the graph data.
-Specifically, the proposed method could be addressed as follows.
-At first, in the first layer, we attain $X'$ by input $X\in \mathbb{R}^{N\times d}$ (node feature matrix) through $k$ base classifiers
+As noted above, GCNs may blend node features from different clusters, which can lead to suboptimal predictions.
+Therefore, it is essential to aggregate node information effectively to improve predictive accuracy.
+Inspired by the traditional stacking approach and the work in \cite{Ivanov2021BoostTC, Sun2019AdaGCNAG}, we aim to reduce computational cost by using only the base models from the stacking method and then aggregating their outputs to derive the nodes' attributes.
+Specifically, our proposed method operates as follows: in the first layer, we obtain $X'$ by passing $X\in \mathbb{R}^{N\times d}$ (the feature matrix) through $k$ base classifiers.

-Thereafter, we get the pre-classification results $X'_i$ through $h_i(X)$ ($i=1,\cdots,k$).
-Secondly, we use aggregation method to attain the final output results, i. e.,
+Next, we obtain the preliminary classification results $X'_i$ by passing $X$ through each base classifier $h_i(X)$ for $i=1,\cdots,k$.
+Then, we apply an aggregation method to produce the final output results, i.e.,

-where $g(\cdot)$ denotes an aggregation method.
-The idea of aggregation method is very simple, which aims to group attribute values by a single value.
-Generally, we can choose mean, attention or voting approach.
-Recall
+where $g(\cdot)$ denotes the aggregation method, which is designed to combine attribute values into a single representative value.
+Common aggregation methods include mean, attention, or voting approaches.

 \textbf{Mean}: mean operator takes the element-wise mean of the components $X'_1,\cdots, X'_k$.